cumsoft/Vikiki/README.md

 ### 𝘏𝘰𝘸 𝘵𝘰 𝘜𝘴𝘦
 > Please firstly, Follow and review the install instructions.
 >
-> CumsoftVKeyB is a "OSK" or "Virtual Keyboard"
+> Cumsoft Vikiki is an "OSK" or "Virtual Keyboard"
 > A virtual keyboard is a software component that allows the input of characters without the need for
 > physical keys.[1]
 The interaction with the virtual keyboard happens mostly via a touchscreen interface,
 > but can also take place in a different form in virtual or augmented reality.
 >
-> works on any touchscreen device.
-It has a Windows 10, 8, 8.1, 7, or Windows XP or Vista system
+> works with or without touchscreen device.
+It has a Windows 11, 10, 8, 8.1, 7, or Windows XP or Vista system
 > requirement.

 ### 𝘙𝘦𝘴𝘰𝘶𝘳𝘤𝘦𝘴